MoralisWeb3/streams-beta/README.md

 # Replay Failed Webhook

-You can replay (replay) a failed webhook by calling the specific endpoint.
+You can replay (retry) a failed webhook by calling the specific endpoint.

 ## Programmatically